-Source: US Recession Forecast Within Year Hits 100% in Blow to Biden Before Midterms - Bloomberg.
+Source: US Recession Forecast Within Year Hits 100% in Blow to Biden Before Midterms - Bloomberg, as of 17 October 2022.

 As it turns out, the relative resilience of economies, especially the US, to interest rate hikes over the past year has caught many market strategists off guard.
 As the year progressed, we've been presented with data of moderating inflation (albeit still at uncomfortably high levels), a strong labour market and robust economic growth.
 It caused a slew of Wall Street economists to capitulate on their bearish views and revise up their 2023 growth forecasts.